 o

 -------------------

-Port St. Lucie is on the southeastern Florida coast and is the home of Cascades at St. Lucie, a lush 55+ neighborhood in the center of the master planned community of St. Lucie West.
+Port St. Lucie is on the southeastern Florida coast and is the home of Cascades at St. Lucie, a lush, balmy 55+ neighborhood in the center of the master planned community of St. Lucie West.
 Built by Leavitt and Sons between 2000 and 2006, Cascades has nearly 1,200 single family homes.

+o